My Life! Teaching in a Korean University

 in Games and Activities· Life in the Classroom

-Business English Lesson Plan Ideas: Activities, Teaching Tips & Resources
+ESL Business English Lesson Activities & Teaching Tips

-#1: English Resume and Cover Letter Writing
+English Resume and Cover Letter Writing

 One of the activities I always do in business English classes is to have students write a resume and cover letter in English.
 The key is to get students to find a job that they might be interested in and then tailor the resume and cover letter to that.
 This is good practice for the real world!

 After that, I show students a few different formats and then allow them the freedom to choose what will work best for them.
 I give some time in class to work on them, offering feedback if needed.
-Then, students complete them for homework and I’ll offer some detailed feedback.
+Then, students complete them for homework, and I’ll offer some detailed feedback.
 Students can make changes and then submit them to me again for final grading.
 When that’s done, they’ll have a polished resume and cover letter to take with them should they have to apply for a job in English!

-#2: Presentations and Public Speaking
+Presentations and Public Speaking

 Business people often have to make presentations, either formally or informally.
 That’s why I love to spend some time working on this important skill in my classes.
 Not only do students improve their English skills, but they can also have a tangible skill to take with them wherever they do in the world.